-Civil Defence warnings or declared emergencies likely to result in a major loss of electricity supplies in the Nelson region for an extended period;

-Major or catastrophic events on either the Network Tasman or TransPower network likely to result in loss of electricity supplies in the Nelson region for an extended period;

-Multiple generator failure likely to result in a loss of electricity supplies in the Nelson region for an extended period.
+- a) Civil Defence warnings or declared emergencies likely to result in a major loss of electricity supplies in the Nelson region for an extended period; - b) Major or catastrophic events on either the Network Tasman or TransPower network likely to result in loss of electricity supplies in the Nelson region for an extended period; - c) Multiple generator failure likely to result in a loss of electricity supplies in the Nelson region for an extended period.

-5.2 System Operator
+5.2 Control Operator

-The system operator controls fault restoration and electricity network disaster recovery operations in the field.
-System operators are fully trained in the operation of electricity networks and familiar with the layout and configuration of the Network Tasman system.
+The control operator controls fault restoration and electricity network disaster recovery operations in the field.
+Control operators are fully trained in the operation of electricity networks and familiar with the layout and configuration of the Network Tasman system.

-The system operator under all expected normal outage conditions controls supply restoration, and manages public safety under the direction of the Network Manager.
-Communication with the media is the responsibility of the CEO or Network Manager.
+The control operator under all expected normal outage conditions controls supply restoration, and manages public safety under the direction of the Operations Manager or Network Manager.
+Communication with the media is the responsibility of the CEO or Operations Manager.

-Network Tasman maintains 24 hour availability of system operator staff who remain within 20 minutes of the control centre at all times.
+Network Tasman maintains 24 hour availability of control operator staff who remain within 20 minutes of the control centre at all times.